Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 ~~After a thoughtful analysis~~ I got tired of waiting 10 seconds for news to load on [feeds.fun](https://feeds.fun/), so I rolled up my sleeves and started optimizing.
 I almost jumped into an epic refactoring, but remembered just in time: measure first, then cut.
 In this case, the advice is literal — I took a profiler — [py-spy](https://github.com/benfred/py-spy) — and checked what exactly was causing the slowdown

-It turned out that the problem is not in entire logic, but in a very specific place where the code extracts ~100000 rows from a PostgreSQL table, plus-minus 20000.
+It turned out that the problem is not in the entire logic, but in a very specific place where the code extracts ~100000 rows from a PostgreSQL table, plus-minus 20000.
 The indexes are in place, I ran the tests with a database on a RAM disk, so everything should have been fine from the database side.

-Don't be surprised by such a number of rows:
+Don't be surprised by such many rows:

-- Firstly, I have a large news flow.
+- Firstly, I have a significant news flow.
-- Secondly, for each news item, the reader currently assigns about 100 tags.
+- Secondly, the reader currently assigns about 100 tags for each news item.

 Armed with py-spy and the sources of [psycopg](https://github.com/psycopg/psycopg), I went through three stages of optimization, **reducing the function execution time approximately 4x solely by changing the format of the requested columns in SELECT query and the result processing code**.

 In the following text, I will tell you about the sequence of curious discoveries I made in the process.